longmo666/rl-swarm-new/README.md

 Ensure you that you are using a supported machine/device/environment:

-- arm64 or x86 CPU with minimum 16gb ram
+- arm64 or x86 CPU with minimum free 16gb ram space

 OR